 Mimi Herbert (b.
 1936) is an American painter and sculptor who gained prominence among Washington Color School artists in the 1970s with her striking experimentations with minimalist geometric shapes and bold color.
-Over the decades, Herbert has reinvented her style, form and medium in ever-changing ways, securing her place in American art history as a pioneering woman sculptor.
+As a minimalist artist, Herbert expresses purity of form and color in her reductionist compositions.
+Over the decades, Herbert has refined her style, form and medium in ever-changing ways, securing her place in American art history as a pioneering woman sculptor.

 In the summer of 2022, Mimi Herbert’s sculpture Red Triplet (1974) was re-installed in the stunning new Atrium in the National Gallery of Art.
 The sculpture stands out in the airy space with monumental works by Roy Lichtenstein, Jean Dubuffet, and Hans Hoffman.
 Previously installed in the Minimalism gallery, it was surrounded by Anne Truitt, Sol Le Witt, Frank Stella, and David Novros.
 At the direction of Harry Cooper, the sculpture was moved to its current, more prominent site.
 The Corcoran Gallery of Art received the work in 1974, and upon closing its doors, the NGA chose the piece for its permanent collection.